jaclynmariefrench/vocal-bootcamp/README.md

-# Welcome to Vocal Bootcamp!
+# 🎤 Vocal Bootcamp 🎶
 ![vocal_bootcamp_gif](https://user-images.githubusercontent.com/77642588/133023058-b1056871-21e6-48b5-8760-964a7f76864b.gif)

-# What is Vocal Bootcamp?

-This app provides a custom warm-up routine based on the user’s voice type and goal.
-It will generate audio examples of various warmups.
-It will also generate a routine based on the user’s voice ‘type’. (ex.
-Soprano, alto, tenor, bass).

-The problem it solves is some vocalists don’t know what warmups to do to improve.
-The solution is to give them the resources of instructional warm-ups in the categories chosen to guide them in improvement.
+Welcome to **Vocal Bootcamp**! 🎵 This app is your personal vocal coach, ready to provide custom warm-up routines based on your voice type and goals.
+Whether you're a Soprano, Alto, Tenor, or Bass, we've got you covered with audio examples and tailored routines to help you hit those high notes or deepen your low tones.

+## 🧐 What's the Problem?

+Many vocalists struggle with figuring out the right warm-ups to improve their skills.
+Enter Vocal Bootcamp: your solution for guided, instructional warm-ups designed to enhance your vocal prowess.

+## 🌟 The Solution

+Vocal Bootcamp generates personalized warm-up routines in various categories, giving vocalists the resources they need to improve.
+From scales to breathing exercises, you'll have everything you need to shine on stage.

-### How I worked on this project
+## 🛠 How I Built This

-This application initiated during my time with Nashville Software School, where we needed to develop a front-end web application using React.
+This project kicked off during my time at Nashville Software School.
+We were tasked with developing a front-end web application using React.
+As a full-time music teacher, I saw firsthand how challenging it was to assign effective warm-ups to my students weekly.
+This app became my way to simplify and enhance that process.

-### How to navigate this project

-### Why I built the project this way

-At the time of me creating this app I was a fulltime music teacher and I found it hard to assign students with warm-ups to do on a weekly basis.
-I thought having an app where students can know what warmups to do and having the ability to take notes would be very helpful.
+## 🧭 Navigating the Project

+- **Custom Warm-Ups:** Tailored routines based on voice type.
+- **Audio Examples:** Hear exactly how each warm-up should sound.
+- **Notes:** Keep track of your progress and feedback.

+## 🤔 Why This Approach?

+Balancing a busy teaching schedule and ensuring students had appropriate warm-ups was tough.
+An app that provides customized routines and note-taking capabilities seemed like the perfect solution to keep everyone on track and improving.

+## ⏳ Future Enhancements

-### If I had more time I would change this
+If I had more time, I would:

-If I had more time I would refine the styling, maybe go into more of a draggable widget interface.
-I would also want to implement a backend admin experience for a teacher to upload more audio warmups for their students and also be able to manage their students accounts.
+- **Refine the Styling:** Make the interface even more user-friendly with a draggable widget design.
+- **Backend Admin Interface:** Allow teachers to upload more audio warm-ups, manage student accounts, and tailor the app even further to individual needs.

+---

+Thank you for checking out Vocal Bootcamp!
+Whether you're practicing for a solo or just looking to improve, I hope this app helps you reach your vocal goals. 🎤✨